Fibromyalgia: My Experience

 Myos (Greek) meaning muscles,

 Algos (Greek) meaning pain.

-Also known as FMS or FM it is an invisible, chronic condition that results in wide spread pain and stiffness all over the body.
+Fibromyalgia, also known as FMS or FM, is an invisible, chronic condition that results in wide spread pain and stiffness all over the body.
 Pain is often felt in the muscles, ligaments, tendons and joints in all four quadrants of the body.

 Despite a growing amount of research with overwhelming data that proves FM is real there are still some doctors that do not believe that it is a true illness.
 Many have difficulties with symptoms for years before they get a diagnosis and so many sufferers are told it is all in there head.

-It is an emotional strain trying to cope with and come to terms with being in constant pain and feeling totally exhausted.
+It can be an emotional strain, trying to cope with, and come to terms with being in constant pain and feeling totally exhausted.
 Sometimes with FM there is a background pain going on.
-You know the pain is there but you can have a fairly normal day with background pain and stiffness but when the pain turns in a Fm 'flare' life can get a little more difficult to cope with.
+You know the pain is there but you can have a fairly normal day with background pain and stiffness but when the pain turns in a FM 'flare', life can get a little more difficult to cope with.